 [Ray] had one of these new in 1975."

-Ten years previously, the [then current] owners had decided to do a '20' year survey, based on [erroneous] advice that the boat was a late '70s build.
-(It was actually built in 1973) They were 'advised' that the wetted hull was 'iffy', and should have Pentargon 'bottomed'.
+Ten years previously, the [then current] owners decided to do a '20' year survey, based on [erroneous] advice that the boat was a late '70s build.
+(It was actually built in 1973) They were 'advised' that the wetted hull was 'iffy', and they should have Pentargon 'bottomed'.
 This tidbit, gleaned during early enquiries, became the major factor in my decision to proceed with a survey.
 The yard where the steel-work was undertaken was deemed to have a 'reliable' reputation and if I was ready for libel it would now be named.
-What they did was 'shoddy' 'slipshod' 'opportunistic' crap and it would be reasonable to describe the principals as 'downright rogues'.
+What they did was 'shoddy' 'slipshod' 'opportunistic' and it would be reasonable to describe the principals as 'downright rogues'.
 My lips are sealed as to who buggered up a simple job in the most stupid way possible.

 The Real Deal ... ...WHAT INSURERS REQUIRE

 For comprehensive insurance, a narrowboat needs to show a minimum skin thickness of 4mm. all over the 'wetted surface' and this is to be demonstrated on an ultrasound device which has itself been calibrated and certified and used by a tester certified to use the said device.
 A single pit-mark down even 1mm, if found, must be brought up to show 4mm+ on ultrasound.
 This is why you can find "nominal" sheet thicknesses described as 8/6/5, 8mm being the bottom, 6mm being the sides and 5mm above gunnel height.
 It is simply insurance against subsequent pitting, caused by Galvanic Corrosion, Owner Stupidity or Skipper Naivety.
 (Two of those three invariably go hand-in-hand).